DeKaDeNcE/WoWDB/README.md

 ## 📝 <sub>License</sub>

-Copyright © 2016 - 2020 DeKaDeNcE or its affiliates.
+Copyright © 2016 - 2020 ÐeKaÐeNcE or its affiliates.
 All rights reserved.

-The source code provided by DeKaDeNcE are for non-commercial testing and evaluation purposes only.
-DeKaDeNcE reserves all rights not expressly granted.
+The source code provided by ÐeKaÐeNcE are for non-commercial testing and evaluation purposes only. ÐeKaÐeNcE reserves all rights not expressly granted.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.